Adelaide derby: State dominance: A rivalry is born

-Again the two sides came against one another in the 1965 Federation Cup semi-final, Juventus this time exacting revenge and going on to win the title.
+Again, the two sides came against one another in the 1965 Federation Cup semi-final, with Juventus exacting revenge and going on to win the title.
 In 1966, West Adelaide won the first division for the first time, taking out wins against Juventus home and away in the process.
-The first match between the pair that season finished 6–3 to Hellas and remains the highest scoring derby to date.
-The following year, Hellas thumped Juventus 4–0 in the league (to date its biggest derby win) and also demolished the Italian club 3–0 in the Federation Cup final.
+The first match between the pair that season finished 6–3 to Hellas and remains the highest-scoring derby to date.
+The following year, Hellas thumped Juventus 4–0 in the league (to date, its biggest derby win) and also demolished the Italian club 3–0 in the Federation Cup final.
 However, Juventus still managed to win the league, one point ahead of second-placed Hellas.

-West Adelaide won the next two league championships, before Juventus won the league again in 1970.
+West Adelaide won the next two league championships before Juventus won the league again in 1970.
 It also defeated Hellas in the Federation Cup final to claim the double.
 The two clubs had by now established themselves as South Australia's most powerful.
 Hellas won the 1971 competition, seven points clear of second-placed Juventus, but the Italian-backed club got revenge in the cup, beating Hellas in the final for the second straight season.
 Juventus would go on to win four Federation Cup finals in a row, all against West Adelaide.

 Between 1966 and 1976, the two clubs won all but one league championship between them.
 Only Polonia Adelaide managed to break their dominance for a single season, winning the league in 1975.